netdata/netdata/packaging/installer/methods/source.md

 1. Verify the tag that Netdata expects to be used by checking the contents of `packaging/jsonc.version` in your Netdata sources.
 2. Obtain the sources for that version by either:
-    -   Navigating to https://github.com/json-c/json-c and donwloading
+    -   Navigating to https://github.com/json-c/json-c and downloading
         and unpacking the source code archive for that release.
     -   Cloning the repository with `git` and checking out the required tag.
 3. Prepare the JSON-C sources by running `cmake -DBUILD_SHARED_LIBS=OFF .`